SimplexCC/sell-docs/source/includes/reference/_get-quote.md

 ### rate ###
 #### (Float)

-The exchange rate: how much to multiply `src_amount` by in order to get the equivalent amount in `dst_currency`.
+The exchange rate: how much to multiply `base_amount` by in order to get the equivalent amount in `quote_currency`.

 ## REST ##